MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-ssms-release-candidate.md

 ## Enhancements

-- New Upgrade Pacakge
+- New Upgrade Package
-	- Upgrades previous 17.X installations to current version
+	- Upgrades previous 17.x installations to the current version
-	- Provides smaller download size
+	- Provides a smaller download size
-	- see known issues below for issues specific to upgrading RC 2 to RC 3
+	- See **known issues** below for issues specific to upgrading RC2 to RC3
 - Icon Updates
 	- Final set of icon updates for SSMS 17.0
-	- New SSMS and Profiler program icons to differentiate between 16.X and 17.X versions
+	- New SSMS and Profiler program icons to differentiate between 16.x and 17.x versions
 - Presentation Mode
 	- 3 new tasks available via Quick Launch (Ctr-Q)
 	- PresentOn - Turn on presentation mode
 	- PresentEdit - Edit the presentation font sizes for presentation mode.
 "Text Editor font" for the Query Editor.
 "Environment font" for other components.
 	- RestoreDefaultFonts - Revert back to default settings.
-	- *Note: there is currently no PresentOff command at this time.
-Use RestoreDefaultFonts to turn off Presentation Mode*
+	- **Note:** there is currently no *PresentOff* command at this time.
+Use *RestoreDefaultFonts* to turn off Presentation Mode
 - SQL PowerShell Module
-	- Miscellaneous improvement around the "presentation" (formatting) of some SMO objects (e.g. databases now show the size and the available space and tables show row count and space usage)
+	- Miscellaneous improvements around the presentation (formatting) of some SMO objects (e.g. databases now show the size and the available space, and tables show row count and space usage)
-	- Colorization when the PowerShell command prompt is invoked from the "Start PowerShell" menu in OE
+	- Colorization when the PowerShell command prompt is invoked from the "Start PowerShell" menu in Object Explorer
 	- Added -ClusterType and -RequiredCopiesToCommit parameter to AG cmdlets (New-SqlAvailabilityGroup, Join-SqlAvailabilityGroup, and Set-SqlAvailabilityGroup cmdlets)
 	- Added parameters -ActiveDirectoryAuthority and -AzureKeyVaultResourceId to Add-SqlAzureAuthenticationContext cmdlet
 - SQL Server on Linux